WildMeOrg/old_wildme-docs/docs/developers/elasticsearch.md

     )
 ```

- Furthermore, all APIs now support a basic listing filter through a model's `query_search_term_hook(cls, term)` function.
+ Furthermore, all search APIs support a basic listing filter through a model's `query_search_term_hook(cls, term)` function.
 This function is called automatically by the `@api.paginate()` decorator and will support basic attributes in the local Houston database.
-Again, this list filtering is NOT intended to replace Elasticsearch, but simply a way to provide some basic searching on GUIDs, etc.
+This list filtering is NOT intended to replace Elasticsearch, but simply a way to provide some basic searching on GUIDs, etc.

 ``` python
 @classmethod